Last Updated on November 1, 2023 by Sorin Petroj

 3. Joola Brand

-In 1954, Jooss made it an independent department within the group because of the increased demand for their products.
+In 1954, Jooss made it an independent department within the group because of the increased demand for its products.
 Production then shifted from Landau to Godramstein in 1963.
 Later in 1973, rubber and blade production started in Siebeldingen.

 - 1996- Joola provides an official Olympic table for the Atlantic Olympics.